John Smoltz: Personal life

 Smoltz met his first wife, Dyan Struble, at the Omni Hotel in downtown Atlanta; the couple had four children before divorcing in 2007 after 16 years of marriage.
 Smoltz lives in Alpharetta, Georgia and also has a home at Sea Island, a golf resort.
 On May 16, 2009, Smoltz married Kathryn Darden at his home with 70 friends and family in attendance.
 Smoltz is a Christian.

 Smoltz is a good friend of pro golfer Tiger Woods; the two often play golf together.
 Woods has stated that Smoltz is the best golfer outside of the PGA Tour that he has seen.
 Smoltz has stated that he once had a plus 4 handicap.
 In 2018, Smoltz qualified for the U.S. Senior Open, one of senior golf's major championships.
 He is also involved in the sport of bowling.

 Smoltz plays every year in the American Century Championship at Lake Tahoe.
 He won the Diamond Resorts Tournament of Champions in Orlando in January 2019.

-Smoltz counts Doc Rivers as a personal friend dating back to Rivers' playing days in Atlanta.
+Smoltz counts Doc Rivers as a personal friend dating back to Rivers's playing days in Atlanta.
 In the January 12, 2008, edition of the Boston Globe, Rivers is quoted as saying, "I offered him my apartment...
 I just told him about Terry (Francona) and the Red Sox organization.
 I told him it's a no-brainer."

 Smoltz is also an accomplished accordionist and has starred in a television commercial for The Home Depot.

 Smoltz is a distant cousin of fellow Baseball Hall of Famer Charlie Gehringer.

 Politics

 Smoltz produced an automated campaign phone recording on behalf of the candidacy of Ralph E. Reed, Jr. for Lieutenant Governor of Georgia during the 2006 primary.

-In a 2004 interview, Smoltz was quoted as comparing the legalization of gay marriage with bestiality, saying "What’s next?
+In a 2004 interview, Smoltz was quoted as comparing the legalization of gay marriage with bestiality, saying "What's next?
 Marrying an animal?" per the Associated Press.
 Smoltz later stated the article had portrayed his quote inaccurately.

 It was speculated that Smoltz might run for Congress in 2010 as a Republican candidate to fill the departing John Linder's seat in Georgia's 7th congressional district.

 On April 22, 2012, Smoltz hosted a fundraiser for Andrea Cascarilla, a Democratic candidate for State Representative in Michigan's 71st House District.
 The 71st District encompasses Waverly Senior High School, where Smoltz was an All-State baseball and basketball player.